TitansBane/Elysium-Remastered/README.md

 Elysium Remastered comes configured with a tweak combination of both [NAT.ENB III - Natural and Atmospheric Tamriel ENB 3.0](https://www.nexusmods.com/skyrimspecialedition/mods/27141) and [PRT XII - PhotoRealistic Tamriel 12](https://www.nexusmods.com/skyrimspecialedition/mods/4743)

 Suppose you want a different ENB.
 You can choose from a wide variety of ENBs on the Nexus that support NAT.ENB.
-To replace the ENB installed, delete the enbcache folder, enbseries folder, enbseries.ini, and replace those with the new ENB.
-You don't have to delete the enblocal.ini as that contains tweaks that don't affect how it looks but rather things like screenshot formats, vsync settings.
+To replace the stock ENB, click on the `Spanner and Screwdriver` icon in MO2, select `Root Builder`, and tick the `Installer` checkbox under `Settings`.
+Add the ENB as a new mod in MO2.
+Rootbuilder should assign it correctly.
+Disable ENBSeries - NAT.ENB III + PRT XII ENB and activate your new ENB.

 A few other ENB suggestions are: